-Q: Why are data only being collected in California?
+Q: Why were data only collected in California?

-A: The study funds only enable the team to conduct the study in one geographical region.
+A: The study funds only enabled the team to conduct the study in one geographic region.
 The site selection process went through a thorough review to ensure that the chosen region would include a region with year-round ridership and a large population of motorcycle riders.

-A: Through memoranda of understanding (MOU), local law enforcement agencies agreed to report all crashes involving motorcycles to the MCCS investigators.
-The investigators will follow up with investigations of each case.
-All no injury cases will be dropped, per the requirements of the Organization for Economic Co-operation and Development (OECD) protocol that the team is using as a standard for this study.
-In addition, the investigators will use other resources to follow up with no police-reported crashes by utilizing outside sources such as Web or newspaper reports.
+A: Through memorandums of understanding (MOU), local law enforcement agencies agreed to report all crashes involving motorcycles to the MCCS investigators.
+The investigators will follow up with evaluations of each case.
+All no-injury cases will be dropped, per the requirements of the Organisation for Economic Co-operation and Development (OECD) protocol that the team is using as a standard for this study.
+In addition, the investigators will use other resources to follow up with non-police-reported crashes by utilizing outside sources such as Web or newspaper reports.
 At an appropriate time, study investigators will review the collection methods to determine whether a stratified sample selection methodology is required to accommodate low-frequency crash types.

-Q: How do participants know that their identity is safe?
+Q: How did participants know that their identities were protected?

-A: Each participant in the MCCS will be given a certificate of confidentiality, which stipulates that members of the MCCS team cannot reveal, nor be forced to reveal the identities of any participants; not even under subpoena.
-In addition, all data will be stored on secure computers and servers with up-to-date security protection.
-Any documents, which are collected as part of the investigation process, that contain personally identifiable information (e.g., police accident reports) will be stored in a secure location until they can be destroyed at the end of the project.
-No personally identifiable information will be included in the permanent databases.
+A: Each participant in the MCCS was given a certificate of confidentiality, which stipulates that members of the MCCS team cannot reveal, nor be forced to reveal, the identities of any participants—not even under subpoena.
+In addition, all data were stored on secure computers and servers with up-to-date security protection.
+Any documents collected as part of the investigation process that contained personally identifiable information (e.g., police accident reports) were stored in a secure location until they could be destroyed at the end of the project.
+No personally identifiable information is included in the permanent databases.

 |»||Office of Safety R&D|